LNWPOR/HamsterRushVR-Server/README.md

 ### Prerequisites

 * Node.js version 6.10.0
-* MongoDB Database with the database name "hamsterrushvr" in your local machine.
+* MongoDB Database with the database name "hamsterrushvr" in your local machine.Or you can edit the database url in src\server\config\database.js file.

 ## Running
 ```